3. Think quality over quantity.

 The types of tempo runs vary, but basically they begin and end with a 1-mile warm-up/cool-down and the in between miles are run at a pace about 30 seconds slower than 5K pace.
 The Tempo portion is an uncomfortable pace.
 This helps your body increase VO2Max (your body's ability to take in and utilize oxygen at the muscle layer to make energy) as well as push out your lactate threshold (that point at which you feel that burning sensation in your legs).

 Increasing VO2Max and pushing out your lactate threshold helps make you a more efficient runner as well as help fight off fatigue longer.
 A tempo run can range from 4 to 8 miles, and the types of tempos can vary.

 The long run is just that...long.
-This run should be run at a pace that's about 1-minute slower than race pace.
+This run should be run at a pace that's about one minute slower than race pace.
 That's hard to do sometimes, but by pulling back, you help your body build endurance without wearing it down.